SaveTubaTeam/saveTuba/README.md

 As a brief overview, the entire build to deployment pipeline for the mobile app looks something like this:

-[commit to github] --> [create eas dev builds] --> [test in emulator] --> [create eas preview/prod builds] --> [test on phones] --> [deploy prod builds to iOS App Store and Google Play]
+**[commit to github] --> [create eas dev builds] --> [test in emulator] --> [create eas preview/prod builds] --> [test on phones] --> [deploy prod builds to iOS App Store and Google Play]**

-To create a new dev build for the emulators, run the following:
+**To create a new dev build for your emulators**, run the following:

 ```
 eas build --profile development --platform {android | ios}
 ```

-For Android test builds on actual phones, build a preview profile via `eas build --profile preview --platform android`.
+**For Android test builds on actual phones**, build a preview profile via `eas build --profile preview --platform android`.
 Send your Android testers the build link once it's done.
 They will be able to download and install the build onto their phones.

-For iOS test builds (to be deployed on TestFlight), build a production profile via `eas build --profile production --platform ios` Please follow the tutorial outlined here to upload to TestFlight: https://www.youtube.com/watch?v=PdwYDatvJ2I.
+**For iOS test builds (to be deployed on TestFlight)**, build a production profile via `eas build --profile production --platform ios`.
+Please follow the tutorial outlined here to upload to TestFlight: https://www.youtube.com/watch?v=PdwYDatvJ2I.

-as of 10/19/24 you are unable to use TestFlight because it is my personal Apple account
+*as of 10/20/24 you are unable to use TestFlight because it is my personal Apple account*

 Before moving onto the next step of deploying to production, we need to talk about Firebase Security Rules.
 Learn more here: https://firebase.google.com/docs/rules